ig-perez/virtual-device-example/README.md

 First, you need to get a token.
 See [here for instructions](https://github.com/bespoken/virtual-device-sdk/blob/master/docs/token_guide.md).

 ### Create a .env file:
 This file contains the tokens for each locale and other important environment variables.
+We have included our .env file in this repo so you can run the test scripts and see them in action.
+Our .env file contains our tokens.
+You should add yours when creating your own test scripts.

 * Create a file ".env" in the folder where you are going to run the scripts or copy the example.env and save it as .env.
 * Add your tokens.
 By default, the token will be stored as:
 ```